Creating a Tracing App

 Step 3: Install and Configure Sematext Agent¶

-Single Host:
+Single Host

-- Platforms: Linux (various distributions), Windows
+- Platforms: Linux, Windows

-- Installation: GUI installer (Windows) or command-line installation (Windows / Linux)
+- Installation: Command-line or GUI installer (Windows)

-Server Fleet:
+Server Fleet

 - Best for: Production environments with multiple servers managed centrally